lim3434/jiver-unity-doc/en/ios.md

 * QuartzCore.framework

 ### Install Framework
 1\.
-Download [JIVER iOS Framework](download_sdk.html) and drag and drop JiverSDK.framework in the .tar.gz on to Xcode's Project navigator.
+Download [JIVER iOS Framework](https://github.com/smilefam/jiver-ios-framework) and drag and drop JiverSDK.framework on to Xcode's Project navigator.

 ~~2\.Select Build Settings tab, Set $(OTHER_LDFLAGS) -ObjC values to Other Linker Flags for Linking.~~